sayooj2255/sayooj2255/README.md

 - 👋 Hi, I’m sayooj
-- 👀 I’m interested in mobile application development
+- 👀 I’m a hell of a Mobile application developer
 - 🌱 I’m currently working @ Sun Telematics Pvt Ltd
 - 💞️ I’m looking to collaborate on various projects
-- 📫 How to reach me ... sayooj@suntelematics.com
+- 📫 Reach me ... sayooj@suntelematics.com

 <!---
 sayooj2255/sayooj2255 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.